0xdefaceme/whitepaper/README.md

 basis [1].
 In this paper, we present a novel scheme to prevent contracts from getting their funds drained by attackers.
-We introduce a game (0xdeface.me) that incentivizes attackers to confidentially submit vulnerabilities directly to a contract's owner, transforming contract attacking from a zero-sum game to a positive-sum game.
+We introduce a game (0xdeface.me) that incentivizes attackers to confidentially submit vulnerabilities directly to a contract's owner We argue why we think this will transform contract attacking from a negative-sum game to a positive-sum game.
 0xdeface's goal is to make contract attacking a worthwhile occupation while providing a secure protocol for owners to settle their contracts fairly by returning users' funds.

 ## Introduction